Inklingo

 nounB2formal

-Use 'sociedad' to refer to a business or commercial firm, particularly in a legal or financial context, like a partnership or limited company.
+Use 'sociedad' to refer to a business or commercial firm, especially when discussing its legal structure or formation.

 A high quality storybook illustration of a stylized, colorful commercial office building with large windows, representing a business firm.